ponylang/ponylang-website/content/blog/last-week-in-pony-082023.md

 You can still build from ponyc and corral from source on FreeBSD.

+### macOS on Intel is a Fully Supported Platform Again

+With our move from CirrusCI to GitHub Actions, we again have an environment were we can test on MacOS for Intel.
+We've readded macOS on Intel as a fully supported platform.

+We plan to maintain support for as long as we continue a CI environment available and Apple continues to support new OS releases on x86 CPUs.

+Nightly and release builds of the Pony compiler are either already available or will be once the next release is done.
+The same applies for corral and ponyup.

+Enjoy!

 ### Pony Development Sync

 [Audio](https://sync-recordings.ponylang.io/r/2023_08_15.m4a) from the August 16th, 2023 sync is available.